richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

     - Assign that login to the appropriate SQL Server role
     - Upshot: Active Directory manages membership
 - **Row Level Security**: restrict access to table rows based on the executing user's context
   - **SQL Server**: create an inline tablevalued function and enforce it via CREATE SECURITY POLICY ...
-ADD FILTER PREDICATE to apply rowlevel filters
+ADD FILTER PREDICATE to apply row-level filters
   - **Azure SQL**: use the same T-SQL security policy approach, leveraging Entra ID principals or SESSION_CONTEXT to drive the filter logic

 <!-- ------------------------- ------------------------- -->